 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The school district has incurred deferred outflows which are presented as a deferred outflow from advance refunding of debt and a deferred outflow related to pensions.
-See Note 15 for further details.
+The school district has incurred deferred outflows which are presented as a deferred outflow related to pensions and a deferred outflow related to OPEB.
+See Note 16 for further details.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The school district has incurred a deferred inflow which is presented as a deferred inflow related to pensions.
+The school district has incurred a deferred inflow which is presented as a deferred inflow related to pensions and a deferred inflow related to OPEB.
 See Note 16 for further details.